RacoonsInATrenchcoat/PortfolioSite/README.md

 Reminders:
 - use "tree /F > structure.txt" to save structure.
 - "firebase functions:config:get" to check currently setup config.
-- If the refresh token breaks for some reason, goto OAuth Playground to re-generate and use "firebase functions:config:set gmail.refresh_token="NEW_REFRESH_TOKEN"
 - Firebase SDK is not added yet, as no DB or any bonus functionality are used.
 - By default, Email address that is the target must be the same as the account that generated the tokens.
 - Using Gen1 Google Could Functions.
 2 is standard today but requires more work and not needed.
+- Cloud Scheduler used twice a week to ensure the refresh token is not invalided.
+- If the refresh token breaks for some reason, goto OAuth Playground to re-generate and use "firebase functions:config:set gmail.refresh_token="NEW_REFRESH_TOKEN" then add it.

 Reformatted to use "kebab-case" as a standard.